Skip to contents

 • 'growth_warning': Logical.
 Is the growth rate significantly higher than zero?

-• 'sum_of_cases': The sum of cases within the time window.
+• 'average_observation_window': The average of cases or incidence within the time window.

-• 'sum_of_cases_warning': Logical.
-Does the Sum of Cases exceed the disease threshold?
+• 'average_observation_warning': Logical.
+Does the average observations exceed the disease threshold?

 • 'seasonal_onset_alarm': Logical.
 Is there a seasonal onset alarm?

 • 'skipped_window': Logical.
-Was the window skipped due to missing?
+Was the window skipped due to missing observations?

 Examples